samer27/SamIT1025/lab5/readme.md

 b.
 Tools for authentication are used to ensure that the person accessing the information is, indeed, who they present themselves to be.
 Authentication can be accomplished by identifying someone through one or more factors: something they know, something they have, or something they are.
 For example, the most common form of authentication today is the user ID and pasword.
 In this case, the authentication is done by confirming something that the user knows (their ID and password).
 However, the user ID and password form of authentication are easy to compromise.
 As a result, more robust forms of authentication are sometimes needed.

 A more secure way to authenticate a user is through multi-factor authentication.
 An example of this would be the use of an RSA SecurID toke.
-The RSA device is something you have, and it generates a new access code every sixty seconds.
+The RSA device is something one has in possession, and it generates a new access code every sixty seconds.

 The final factor, something you are, is much harder to compromise.
 This factor identifies a user by using a physical characteristic, such as a retinal scan, fingerprint, or facial geometry.
 Identifying someone through their physical charactertistics is called biometrics.